Rory Kavanagh

 Rory Kavanagh (Ruairí Ó Caomhánach; born 23 August 1982) is an Irish Gaelic football manager and former player with St Eunan's and the Donegal county team.
-He currently manages the St Eunan's club.
+He was manager of St Eunan's from November 2020 until the end of the 2023 championship.
+He currently manages Watty Grahams, Glen.

+First called up to play for the senior Donegal team in 2001, Kavanagh made substitute appearances in the 2004 Ulster Senior Football Championship (SFC) final, which Donegal lost, and the 2007 National Football League final, which Donegal won.
+He captained his county during the 2009 season, and again on his 100th appearance for the county, in the 2012 Ulster SFC preliminary round, in the absence of regular team captain Michael Murphy.
+That year, Kavanagh was part of the Donegal team that retained the Ulster SFC title it had won the previous year, adding the All-Ireland Senior Football Championship as well, on this occasion.
+By the end of the 2014 Ulster Senior Football Championship, Kavanagh had added a third, and final Ulster SFC medal to his collection.

-Alongside Colm McFadden and Christy Toye, he would have been considered one of the experienced members of the Donegal senior football panel in his final days.
-Kavanagh's haul of Ulster Senior Football Championships was a joint county team record (alongside such past players as Anthony Molloy, Martin McHugh, Joyce McMullan and Donal Reid) for four years until Patrick McBrearty, Neil McGee, Paddy McGrath, Leo McLoone, Frank McGlynn, Michael Murphy and Anthony Thompson surpassed it in 2018.
+Alongside Colm McFadden and Christy Toye, Kavanagh would have been considered one of the experienced members of the Donegal senior football panel in his final days.
+His haul of Ulster Senior Football Championships was a joint county team record (alongside such past players as Anthony Molloy, Martin McHugh, Joyce McMullan and Donal Reid) for four years until Patrick McBrearty, Neil McGee, Paddy McGrath, Leo McLoone, Frank McGlynn, Michael Murphy and Anthony Thompson surpassed it in 2018.
+After retiring from inter-county football, Kavanagh became involved in club management.

 Early life

 Kavanagh is from Letterkenny.
 His father Charlie also played Gaelic football.

 Kavanagh attended Scoil Colmcille and St Eunan's College in Letterkenny.
 He played in the St Eunan's College team that won the McLarnon Cup for a third time in 2000, their first win since 1979.